-Available as a two-day course for beginners, or one-day refresher/experienced worker assessment, this National Plant Operators Registration Scheme (NPORS) accredited programme is intended for individuals involved in overhead crane operation and associated lifting.
+Available as a two-day training course for beginners, or one-day refresher/experienced worker assessment, this National Plant Operators Registration Scheme (NPORS) accredited programme is intended for individuals involved in overhead crane operation and associated lifting.

-The course provides delegates with an understanding of the requirements of relevant regulations, including the Health and Safety at Work Act 1974, the Health and Safety (Signs and Signals) Regulations 1996, the Provision and Use of Work Equipment Regulations 1998, the Lifting Operations and Lifting Equipment Regulations 1998 and BS 7121.
+The training course provides delegates with an understanding of the requirements of relevant regulations, including the Health and Safety at Work Act 1974, the Health and Safety (Signs and Signals) Regulations 1996, the Provision and Use of Work Equipment Regulations 1998, the Lifting Operations and Lifting Equipment Regulations 1998 and BS 7121.

 By the end of the course, delegates will have the knowledge and skills to: